STRATEGIC PLAN 2023 - 2026

 Workforce Development

 CCSNH plays a dominant role educating New Hampshire’s workforce.
 CCSNH and our colleges are well-connected to employers within their communities, with mechanisms and partnerships that help academic programs stay connected with industry across the state.
-As workforce needs continue to evolve, so too will the curriculum and programmatic offerings that we provide and make available in convenient and flexible ways.
+As workforce needs continue to evolve, so too will the curriculum /programmatic offerings that we provide and make available in convenient and flexible ways.
 Additionally, with more of the workforce no longer place-based, we need to consider how we can provide training opportunities that serve the growing virtual worker culture.

 GOAL: